Strymon (company)

 Strymon is an American manufacturer of audio equipment, originally called Damage Control Engineering.
-They are best known for their line of high end guitar effects pedals which use a mixture of analog circuitry and digital signal processing.
+It is best known for its line of high-end guitar effects pedals that use a mixture of analog circuitry and digital signal processing.
 The company is based in Westlake Village, California, and manufactures products in the United States.

 Products

-Under the Damage Control name, the company's product line included several guitar preamps, distortions, multi-effects, and delays which utilized tubes within the pedals themselves.
+Under the Damage Control name, the company's product line included several guitar preamps, distortions, multi-effects, and delays that utilized tubes within the pedals themselves.